‘‘The [Harry Potter computer] game will feature a series of challenges, all inspired by the original book's storyline..."

 ''Of the making of books, there is no end" goes a moth-eaten quotation.
 But maybe there is after all.
 At least that's the war cry of the latter-day Luddites.

 The Atlanta Summer Olympics descended upon media-mad America like a vast mind-numbing, soul-sapping fog.
-The Olympic telecast, in any season, is like the Deep South heat so much

 For weeks this spring I was obsessed with the (alleged) Unabomber.